 These are but glimpses, filling in the detailed story of a rise of patriarchy would be a work of substantial scholarship, which may exist beyond my ken.

-Diamond says that women in hunter-gather societies typically left about three years between children, so for much of their adult lives they would either be pregnant or have a toddler in tow.
+Diamond says that women in hunter-gather societies typically waited about three years between children, so for much of their adult lives they would either be pregnant or have a toddler in tow.
 Dying in childbirth was a real possibility.
 Diamond says that around 50% of children did not survive infancy and childhood.
 Then:

 - With the transition to agriculture, the average daily number of work hours increased, nutrition deteriorated, infectious diseases and body wear increased, and lifespan shortened.